zapbampow/bggStats/remix/README.md

 - Design
   - Add colorful background (in styles/bggStats/username.css)
   - update color styles to look better with bg colors
+  - update or remove card and table shadow
   - updates filter row to make buttons smaller and rounded
   - make stuff rounder to feel friendlier with the colorful redesign